 B.1.1 Security Recommendation

 If the Server wants to change security materials (i.e., LWM2M Server URI, Security Mode, and Security Key), the change MUST be done by one single logical operation for consistency.
 After this change, the Client MUST disconnect DTLS session and re-connect DTLS session.
+MOVE TO SECURITY SECTION